-The easier it is to answer your questions, the more likely it is that respondents will complete your survey.
-So do your best to avoid any tricky concepts, technical jargon, and complicated language.
+The easier it is to answer your questions, the more likely respondents will complete your survey.
+So, do your best to avoid tricky concepts, technical jargon, and complicated language.

-If you have to include any uncommon terms, always provide definitions and examples to make things easier for your readers.
+If you have to include any uncommon terms, always provide definitions and examples to simplify things for your readers.

 Example of an unclear question: “What was the state of the audio of the call?”

 Example of a clear question: “How would you describe the call?“

 As you can see from the examples above, the same question can be asked in a much simpler and straightforward way, making it more likely for everyone to answer the questions easily.